dvoraka/pygl-prototype/README.md

 ### Controls
 ##### Normal controls
-Can be remapped in settings.ini file.
+Normal controls can be remapped in settings.ini and overridden in user.ini file.

 Key | Action
 ---|---